 Board of Directors

-MLA directors are responsible for soliciting feedback from members.
-They are down on the docks, interacting with lobstermen in order to keep the organization informed.
+MLA directors serve a three year term and are responsible for soliciting feedback from members.
+Their interactions with lobstermen on the docks in their communities help keep the organization informed.
 Directors are elected by the membership at our Annual Meeting held every March during the Maine Fishermen’s Forum.

 “The MLA speaks on behalf of the industry, whether you’re involved in the association or not.
 I think it’s important to be a part of that,” Baines said.
 “Whether it’s whale rules, bait issues or lack of profitable marketing, MLA is in the forefront of those issues.
 I wanted to be a part in shaping that voice.”

 Sonny Beal is a 3rd generation lobsterman from Beals Island.
 He considers himself as kind of a political lobsterman staying involved with many different aspects of the industry. “ I like to stay informed and be part of the discussions.
 The MLA was a perfect fit for me, because they stay on top of all the critical issues we deal with.
 Not to mention my father is a past president so the MLA is heritage as well.”
 Sonny is also president of his Beals-Jonesport Co-Op.